The Faia Brava Tale: Building A Private Nature Reserve From Scratch & Empowering Rural Portuguese Communities

 On our third day, we met Mafalda Nicolau de Almeida who, despite the rain and snow (a total anomaly for this time of year), took us to visit her family’s organic wine operations and the site of her idyllic Miles Away Fly Camp, looking out over the Côa River.

 The whole experience was eye-opening, we learned much about the area and the local eco-tourism community preserving it.
 Here’s a summary of what we learned and who we met:

-Listen to our full podcast interview with Ana here or watch the video:
+Listen to our full Sustainable Jungle Podcast interview with Ana here.

 - Urbanization and land management: People are moving to cities all over Europe and have been doing so for some time.
 This leaves large areas, previously used for agriculture and forestry, totally abandoned